-In March 1963, the Ba'aths overthrew and killed Kassem.
-In November a counter-coup, led by General Abdel Salam Arif, drove the Ba'aths from power, and in 1964 a new constitution was proclaimed.
+By November there was quarreling, and General Arif drove the Ba'athists from power.
+In 1964 a new constitution was proclaimed.
 In April 1966 Arif died in a helicopter crash, and his brother, another general, replaced him as Iraq's president.

-In 1976, Hussein acquired the rank of general.
-Although hardly a Communist, Hussein's favorite reading had been about Josef Stalin – who had acquired power and adulation early in the 20th century.
-Using intimidation, Hussein moved closer to such power.
-Bakr's fear of his vice president Hussein grew, and he tried to get rid him.
+Although hardly a communist, Hussein's favorite reading had been about Josef Stalin.
+Using intimidation, Saddam moved closer to Stalin's style.
+Bakr's fear of his vice president grew, and he tried to get rid him.
 Instead, in 1979, Hussein pushed his relative, Bakr, aside and took power.

 In taking control, Hussein called a meeting attended by government and party officials.
-To secure his rule and as a warning, Hussein called out the names of the dozens of individuals he wanted to be rid of.
+To secure his rule and as a warning, Hussein called out the names of the dozens of individuals.
 They were obliged to leave the hall and were escorted to their executions.

 These were prosperous times for Iraq, which was one of the world's big oil producers.
-And Hussein was popular among many of Iraq's common people in appreciation for their prosperity.
+And Hussein was popular among many of Iraq's common people in appreciation of their new prosperity.